Discover your place among tomorrow’s international forestry leaders.

 Expand your professional network

-Through coursework, placements or directed studies connect with internationally experienced forestry and natural resource management professionals.
+- Gain exposure to the world’s leading forest institutions and connect with networks of internationally experienced forestry and natural resource management professionals.

-UBC is a founding partner of the International Partnership for Forestry Education and consistently ranks among the top 20 universities in the world.
+- UBC is amongst the World’s leading universities for forest issues, it is a founding partner in the International Partnership for Forestry Education and consistently ranks among the top 20 universities in the world.

 - Social, community, and Indigenous forestry